babelsociety/website/content/manifest/index.md

 ### Appeal

-If an inmate is firmly convinced that they have been unjustly incarcerated, they can appeal by presenting a [project](#projects) explaining their side to the story.
+If an inmate is firmly convinced that they have been unjustly incarcerated, they can appeal by presenting a [project](#projects) explaining their side of the story.
 This option is only valid for long sentences.
 Such projects must be taken very seriously and the society should be responsive to appeals.

 Even the most competent of us can make mistakes in judgment, so it is possible to convict an innocent.